 Is Oral Health Linked To Heart Disease?

-Studies have shown that bacteria in the mouth that are involved in the development of periodontal disease can move into the bloodstream and attach themselves to any damaged area and cause inflammation.
-This inflammation of the blood vessels can result in illnesses such as an infection of the inner lining of the heart and other cardiovascular conditions such as atherosclerosis (clogged arteries) and even stroke.
+Studies have shown that bacteria in the mouth can move into the bloodstream and attach themselves to any damaged area and cause inflammation.
+This inflammation of the blood vessels can result in illnesses such as heart disease.
+It can also cause other cardiovascular conditions such as atherosclerosis (clogged arteries) and even stroke.

-Paying attention to your dental hygiene and health — especially your gums — may pay you back with more than a gleaming, healthy smile and manageable dental bills.
+Paying attention to your dental hygiene will pay you back with more than a gleaming smile and manageable dental bills.
 It may keep your heart healthy too.

 – Keep a strict daily brushing routine (for natural teeth or false teeth / dentures).